 - Is affluent with a lower than average employment rate (5.5% in 2016), however there are pockets of social disadvantage.

 - There are over 10,000 businesses that call Banyule home

 - Banyule’s economy has steadily grown over the past decade (2006 to 2016) from a gross regional product of $4.5BN to an estimated $5.30BN

 - Small businesses thrive in Banyule.
 Over 90% of businesses have fewer than five employees

-- Recent business growth has occurred in the sectors of health care and social assistance, and financial and insurance services
+- Recent business growth has occurred in the sectors of, construction, health care and social assistance, and rental, hiring and real estate services

 - The largest three employing industries in Banyule are health care and social assistance, education and training, and retail trade, accounting for nearly half of the workforce.